-Related to the cobra pose, the sphinx pose is a less demanding, more restorative way to stretch and lengthen the spine.
-Also known as salamba bhujangasana (SA-lumb-aa BHU-jung-AAHS-uh-nuh), sphinx pose is one of the gentlest backbends in a yoga practice, making it a great entry point for beginners, and an effective warm up at the beginning of practice.
+Related to the cobra pose, the sphinx pose is a more restorative way to stretch and lengthen the spine.
+Salamba bhujangasana (SA-lumb-aa BHU-jung-AAHS-uh-nuh) is one of the gentlest backbends in a yoga practice, making it a great entry point for beginners and an effective warm up at the beginning of practice.
 Sphinx pose is also a great way to reduce stress and stimulate the abdominal organs.

 Philosophy + Origin